 The Omnibus Transportation Employee Testing Act of 1991 mandated the Secretary of Transportation to issue regulations to combat prohibited drug use and alcohol misuse in the transportation industry.
 For that portion of the transportation industry having to do with the provision of and service to the public of “mass transportation,” the FTA is the agency delegated with the authority and responsibility for issuing these implementing rules.
 These rules are encompassed in 49 CFR Part 655, Prevention of Alcohol Misuse and Prohibited Drug Use in Transit Operations.

-The FTA Drug and Alcohol Regulation Updates Newsletter issue #58 has been published.
+- FTA's Drug and Alcohol Regulation Updates Newsletter April 2018 Issue 65 has been published

-FTA has released a Drug and Alcohol Policy Builder to help transit agencies develop customized anti-drug and alcohol misuse policies that are compliant with FTA regulations.
+- See FTA's Drug and Alcohol Policy Builder that helps transit agencies develop customized anti-drug and alcohol misuse policies that are compliant with FTA regulations

-FTA Substance Abuse One-Day Seminar Schedule has been updated.
+- View updates to the Substance Abuse One-Day Seminar Schedule

 Office of Drug and Alcohol Policy and Compliance Updates

-- ODAPC has published an updated DOT Urine Specimen Collection Guidelines for the U.S. Department of Transportation Workplace Drug Testing Programs (49 CFR Part 40).
+- The Office of Drug and Alcohol Policy and Compliance has published an updated DOT Urine Specimen Collection Guidelines for the U.S. Department of Transportation Workplace Drug Testing Programs (49 CFR Part 40).
 This update includes:

 - Updated web site addresses/hyperlinks,